-Users and Information Activities in Digital Environments Användare och informationspraktiker i digitala miljöer 7.5 credits7.5 högskolepoäng Ladok Code: 32LAI1 Version: 4.0 Established by: Committee for Education in Librarianship, Information, and IT 2015-11-20 Valid from: Spring 2016 Education Cycle: Second cycle Main Field of Study (Progressive Specialisation): Library and Information Science (A1N) Disciplinary Domain: other Prerequisites: Degree of Bachelor Subject Area: Library and Information Science Grading Scale: Seven-degree grading scale (A-F) Content The course places digital information services in a societal and institutional context and provides an overview of different kinds of digital libraries and services.
-The course takes as its starting point a user perspective on development and implementation as well as evaluation of digital resources.
-A constant focus is thus on the conditions of the users and on information practices, and on the role that interaction between digital libraries and services plays for the users communication and learning.
-In the context of the course the term user relates both to so called capable users who seeks, create, organise and use information in connection to web based tools, and to potential users within the target groups for digital services.
-The course content can be described as three mutually related focus areas: - The position of digital resources in people's communication and learning - Relations between digital resources and various information practices - Evaluation of digital services with focus on digital libraries Learning Outcomes Forms of Teaching Tuition is conducted through written assignments, seminars and lectures.
+Users and Information Activities in Digital Environments Användare och informationspraktiker i digitala miljöer 7.5 credits7.5 högskolepoäng Ladok Code: 32LAI1 Version: 6.0 Established by: Committee for Education in Librarianship, Information, and IT 2017-05-30 Valid from: Spring 2018 Education Cycle: Second cycle Main Field of Study (Progressive Specialisation): Library and Information Science (A1N) Disciplinary Domain: other Prerequisites: Degree of Bachelor Subject Area: Library and Information Science Grading Scale: Seven-degree grading scale (A-F) Content Focusing on sustainable economic, social and ecological development, the course places digital information services in a societal and institutional context.
+The course, which provides an overview of different kinds of digital libraries and services, takes as its starting point a user perspective on development and implementation as well as evaluation of digital resources.
+A constant focus is thus on the conditions of the users and on information practices, and on the role that interaction with digital libraries and services plays for the users' communication and learning.
+In the context of the course, the term user refers both to so-called capable users who seek, create, organise and use information in connection to web-based tools, and to potential users within the target groups for digital services.
+The content, which throughout the course is characterised by a sustainability perspective, can be described as three mutually related focus areas: - The position of digital resources in people's communication and learning - Relations between digital resources and various information practices - Evaluation of digital services with a focus on digital libraries Learning Outcomes After completion of the course, the student should be able to, concerning: Knowledge and understanding - 1.1.
+Give an account of different digital resources' position in communication and learning processes - 1.2.
+Explain how people in different information practices seek and use information in physical and virtual environments, and on the basis of this understanding be able to plan for the development of economically, socially and ecologically sustainable digital resources and services Competence and skills 2.1 Identify, describe and analyse the potential of digital resources with regards to how they can benefit users, and from a sustainability perspective on information practices Judgement and approach 3.1 assess the sustainability, quality and usability of digital services from a user as well as a professional perspective Forms of Teaching Tuition is conducted through written assignments, seminars and lectures.
 The language of instruction is English.